Pediatric Trauma

 The presence of any of the 4 listed items below requires Trauma Alert activation:

-Component Blue Criteria Red Criteria
+Blue Criteria

 Weight ≤ 11kg

-Length ≤ 33 in.
-(Broselow)
+Length ≤ 33 in (Broselow)

 N/A

-Airway N/A Assisted Ventilation or Intubated1
+Assisted Ventilation or Intubated

 Amnesia